kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 Ezirmin is equipped with a [growing collection](https://github.com/kayceesrk/ezirmin#whats-in-the-box) of mergeable data types.
 The mergeable datatypes occupy a unique position in the space of CRDTs.
 Given that we have the history, the design of mergeable datatypes is much simpler.
-Additionally, it also lead to richer structures typically not found in CRDTs.
+Additionally, this also leads to [richer structures](http://gazagnaire.org/pub/FGM15.pdf) typically not found in CRDTs.
 It is worth studying them in detail.

 ## Irmin Architecture

 Irmin provides a high-level key-value interface built over two lower level
 heaps: a **block store** and a **tag store**.
-A block store is an append-only content-addressible store that stores serialized values of application contents, prefix-tree nodes, history meta-data, etc. Instead of using physical memory address of blocks, the blocks are identified by the hash of their contents.
+A block store is an append-only content-addressable store that stores serialized values of application contents, prefix-tree nodes, history meta-data, etc. Instead of using physical memory address of blocks, the blocks are identified by the hash of their contents.
 As a result block store enjoys very nice properties.
 Being content-addressed, we get